Autoclave (band): History

 The group broke up in May 1991, with Timony forming Helium in Boston and Billotte forming Slant 6 in D.C.
-Timony would later release solo albums on Lookout! and Matador, and release music as a member of Wild Flag and Ex Hex.
+Timony would later release solo albums on Lookout!, Matador, and Merge, and release music as a member of Wild Flag and Ex Hex.
 Billotte later formed Quix-ot-ic and The Casual Dots.

 Autoclave became known for their intelligent, off-kilter brand of rock that featured sophisticated songwriting and the use of compound and changing meters, thus affiliating them to some extent with the math rock movement.
 Mira and Dischord released Autoclave's self-titled compilation in 1997.
 Writing for the New York Times, Elisabeth Vincentelli considered Go Far an essential riot grrrl release and the later compilation "a treasure trove of arrhythmic beats and elliptical lyrics."